 A few weeks after adopting my son, the phone rang.
 It was my twelve-year-old daughter.

 After all these years, she hadn’t forgotten about me!
 When she asked if she could meet me in person, my heart erupted in joyous celebration.
 On the day of her arrival, I waited with anticipation to meet my daughter and hold her in my arms.
 When a car pulled up in our driveway and a petite girl with long flowing blond hair and light blue eyes stepped outside, I marveled at her loveliness.
 Then, I ran to her and held her close.
 “I love you,” I told her.
 She looked into my eyes and smiled.

 Then, the unexpected happened….

 I’ve spent time in reflection about my decision to make an adoption plan.
 Did everything turned out as planned?
 Definitely not.
 Sometimes we have to take steps of faith without seeing the whole picture.
 We can only do what we think is best at a particular time in life.
 I can’t dwell on the “What ifs.”
 I can only embrace the journey and discover how I was changed because of it.
 I grew in strength, perseverance, confidence and courage that led me to an unexpected and beautiful reunion with my daughter.
 I’ve given myself an extra measure of grace when things didn’t turn out as planned.
 I learned there are new mercies each morning.
 I’ve learned God goes before us in difficult times.
-I’ve watched beauty come from ashes when hope seems gone.
+I’ve watched beauty come from ashes when all hope seems lost.

 I can’t wait to get to know you!